mmazco/website/README.md

-# Maryam Mazraei - Personal Portfolio
+# Personal Portfolio Website template

 A minimal personal portfolio website built with Next.js and TypeScript, featuring project showcases, publications, talks, and a photography archive.